SHOWS AVAILABLE

 On the year of Mel’s 100th birthday, celebrate the 80th anniversary of “The Christmas Song (Chestnuts Roasting On An Open Fire)”.

-Written by Mel Tormé and Robert Wells in ‘45 then released in ‘46, it became Nat King Cole’s his biggest hit, and the first mainstream holiday song to be introduced by an African-American artist.
-A significant cultural breakthrough, the subsequent popularity of the song helped pave the way for other artists in music, film, sports and American life, at large.
+Written by Mel Tormé and Robert Wells in ‘45 then released the next year, “The Christmas Song” was the first mainstream holiday song ever to be introduced the public by an African-American recording artist.
+A significant cultural breakthrough, the subsequent popularity of the song helped pave the way for other minority artists in music, film, sports and American life, at large.
+Now considered a symbol for pioneering inclusivity in the arts, the song was recently inducted into the Library of Congress due to its historical and cultural significance. .

 *Available in Full symphony, big band or smaller configurations.

-Mel & MARTY AT 100
+Mel & MARTY 100

-From the albums he arranged for Ella Fitzgerald, Frank Sinatra, Sarah Vaughan, Ray Charles, Anita O’Day, Sammy Davis Jr. and Aretha Franklin to his piano playing with Stan Getz, Art Pepper, Stan Kenton, Shorty Rogers and countless others, Marty Paich proved time after time that he could access staggering levels of creativity.
+From the albums Marty arranged for Ella Fitzgerald, Frank Sinatra, Sarah Vaughan, Ray Charles, Anita O’Day, Sammy Davis Jr. and Aretha Franklin to his piano playing with Stan Getz, Art Pepper, Stan Kenton, Shorty Rogers and countless others, Marty Paich proved time after time that he could access staggering levels of creativity.

 However, many feel that Marty’s genius is best exemplified in the cool jazz albums he recorded with Mel Tormé.